jojoelfe/ohsu_seminar/slides.md

 ---

-# Why Cryo-EM?
+# Why Cryo-TEM?

 ::left::

-- Electrons can be accelerated to hundreds of keV, wavelength that are much smaller than atomic radii
+- Electrons can be accelerated to hundreds of keV, wavelength that are much smaller than atomic radii, thereby allowing high resolution

-- Electrons can be manipulated using electric and magnetic fields, making
+- Electrons can be manipulated using electric and magnetic fields, making it possible to generate real-space images from diffraction

 ::right::